geoffreybennett/alsa-scarlett-gui/FAQ.md

 on).

-However, to access the mixer, routing, and hardware-specific features, you'll need the appropriate driver for your interface model.
+However, to access the mixer, routing, and hardware-specific features, you’ll need the appropriate driver for your interface model.

 ## MSD Mode?